Skip to main content

 of peers.
 In the case of more capable devices, a SCHC Device may

-packets, the information must be derived from a lower layer point to
+datagrams, the information must be derived from a lower layer point

-point information.
-For end point, the SCHC end point control can be
+to point information.
+For end-point, the SCHC end-point control can

-associated one-to-one with a tunnel, a TLS SCHC Instance, or a TCP or
+be associated one-to-one with a tunnel, a TLS SCHC Instance, or a TCP

 deployment where the C/D and/or F/R operations are performed between